Sam-Varghese/Notes/Networking/Networking_Notes.md

 * In this type of hosting , the company wishing to go online , rents an entire web server from a hosting company.
 * This is suitable for companies hosting larger web sites.
 * This allows for faster performance , as you have all the the server's resources entire without sharing with other website owners.
+* However , this also means that you will be responsible  for the cost of server operation entirely.
+This is a good choice for websites that requires a lot of system resources , or need a higher level of security.